 Digital Signature

-Digital Signature lets you verify that no one tampers with your data through a signature.
-It confirms the authenticity and the integrity of the signed data, but not its secrecy.
+A digital signature lets you verify that no one tampers with your data.
+It provides authenticity and integrity of the signed data, but not its secrecy.
 It is asymmetric, meaning it uses a pair of keys (public key and private key).

 Signatures have the following properties: